-August 1786 was the date of his chief advancement, when, having designed a system of oil lights to take the place of the primitive coal fires before in use, he was dubbed engineer to the newlyformed Board of Northern Lighthouses.
+August 1786 was the date of his chief advancement, when, having designed a system of oil lights to take the place of the primitive coal fires before in use, he was dubbed engineer to the newly-formed Board of Northern Lighthouses.
 Not only were his fortunes bettered by the appointment, but he was introduced to a new and wider field for the exercise of his abilities, and a new way of life highly agreeable to his active constitution.
 He seems to have rejoiced in the long journeys, and to have combined them with the practice of field sports.
-"A tall, stout man coming ashore with his gun over his arm" - so he was described to my father - the only description that has come down to me - by a light-keeper old in the service.
+"A tall, stout man coming ashore the 9th July of the same year, Thomas Smith had been left for the second time a widower.
+As he was still but thirty-three years old, prospering in his affairs, newly advanced in the world, and encumbered at the time with a family of children, five in number, it was natural that he should entertain the notion of another wife.
+Expeditious in business, he was no less so in his choice; and it with his gun over his arm" - so he was described to my father - the only description that has come down to me - by a light-keeper old in the service.
 Nor did this change come alone.
-On the 9th July of the same year, Thomas Smith had been left for the second time a widower.
-As he was still but thirty-three years old, prospering in his affairs, newly advanced in the world, and encumbered at the time with a family of children, five in number, it was natural that he should entertain the notion of another wife.
-Expeditious in business, he was no less so in his choice; and it was not later than June 1787 - for my grandfather is described as still in his fifteenth year - that he married the widow of Alan Stevenson.
+On was not later than June 1787 - for my grandfather is described as still in his fifteenth year - that he married the widow of Alan Stevenson.

-The perilous experiment of bringing together two families for once succeeded.
+The perilous experiment of bringing together two families

+for once succeeded.
 Mr. Smith's two eldest daughters, Jean and Janet, fervent in piety, unwearied in kind deeds, were well qualified both to appreciate and to attract the stepmother; and her son, on the other hand, seems to have found immediate favour in the eyes of Mr. Smith.
-It is, perhaps, easy to exaggerate the ready-made resemblances; the tired woman must have done much to fashion girls who were under ten; the man, lusty and opinionated, must have stamped a strong impression on the boy of fifteen.
-But the cleavage of the family was too marked, the identity of character and interest produced between the two men on the one hand, and the three women on the other, was too complete to have been the result of influence alone.
+It is, perhaps, easy to exaggerate the readymade resemblances; the tired woman must have done much to fashion girls who were under ten; the man, lusty and opinionated, must have stamped a strong impression on the boy of fifteen.
+But the cleavage of the family was too marked, the identity of character and interest produced between the two men on the one hand, and the three women on the other, was too complete to character and interest produced between the two men on the one hand, and the three women on the other, was too complete to have been the result of influence alone.
 Particular bonds of union must have pre-existed on each side.
-And there is no doubt that the man and the boy met with common ambitions, and a common bent, to the practice of that which had not so long before acquired the name of civil engineering.
+And there is no doubt that bent, to the practice of that which had not so long before acquired the name of civil engineering.